threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Digibyte.
-- Check that Digibyte is reachable.
+- Check that Digibyte is reachable and certified.

 ### test15_ExtendKubernetes